DaniloNovakovic/Chesspernado/README.md

 ### Turns

-`PLAYER` - can move 1 piece during his turn (with exception of the shop).
+`PLAYER` - Can move 1 piece during his turn (with exception of the shop).

 `ENEMY_AI` - During 1 turn EVERY piece with legal moves will be moved.
 If NO PIECE has ANY LEGAL MOVE then *N* new pawns will be randomly generated anywhere from 7 to 12th row.

 ### Supported commands

-`/back` - goes back to the main menu.
+`/back` - Goes back to the main menu.

 ![Back Demo](docs/back.gif)

-`/hint` - prints available places where a certain piece can move.
+`/hint` - Prints available places where a certain piece can move.
 Or prints out info for Happy King, Suicide Rook or empty piece.

 ![Hint Demo](docs/hint.gif)

-`/random` - only at init_setup (beginning stage).
+`/random` - Only at init_setup (beginning stage).
 Generates 3 knights and 2 bishops on random positions.

-`/exit`, `/end` - exits the program.
+`/exit`, `/end` - Exits the program.

-`/undo` - undoes the previous move.
+`/undo` - Undoes the previous move.
 It can be used from start to finish of the **CURRENT** wave. **Once the wave completes "undo history" is deleted!**

-`/help` - prints Chesspernado Manual whenever you want during the game.
+`/help` - Prints Chesspernado Manual whenever you want during the game.

 ![Help Demo](docs/help.gif)

-`/skip` - skips 1 move during the wave.
+`/skip` - Skips 1 move during the wave.

-`/revive` - you can sacrifice *60* points to revive dead piece (you can set him anywhere from 1st to 5th row)
+`/revive` - You can sacrifice *60* points to revive dead piece (you can set him anywhere from 1st to 5th row)

 ![Revive Demo](docs/revive.gif)

-`/buy` - summons *STORE* window, from which you can buy certain pieces and features for *X* points.
+`/buy` - Summons *STORE* window, from which you can buy certain pieces and features for *X* points.

 ![Shop](docs/store.PNG)